Quick start

 The Nutrition Points Calculator gives Access Free Tools its own visible formula for rough food comparisons.
 It uses label fields that people can actually find: calories, saturated fat, added sugar, sodium, dietary fiber, and protein.

-Good fit examples: Compare two packaged foods using the same label-based score.
+Use it when you want to: Compare two packaged foods using the same label-based score.
 See how added sugar, saturated fat, sodium, fiber, and protein change a food score.

 What to enter